gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 ## Don't Brainstorm, Take Notes Instead

-Brainstorming relies on the information that you can easily recall in that particular moment.
+Brainstorming relies on the information that you can easily recall at that particular moment.

-Note taking, on the other hand, helps build an external system to store information and mental models that you can leverage and rely on even if you don't remember them.
+Note-taking, on the other hand, helps build an external system to store information and mental models that you can leverage and rely on even if you don't remember them.

 All you need is a system to effectively take notes and a process to review the notes when you need to work on a particular problem.

-## Effective Note Taking is Hard
+## Effective Note-Taking is Hard

 Taking notes without thinking about them in the long term usually has the following problems: